 In an effort to help those who are deaf or have hearing loss, individuals across the UK are creating inclusive face coverings that feature a transparent layer across the mouth.
 By making the lips visible, those who rely on lip-reading and seeing facial expressions will still be able to communicate.

-While wearing a face covering isn't mandatory everywhere in the UK, the government has advised that they should be worn "in enclosed public spaces where social distancing isn't possible".
-From June 15, you will have to wear one if you plan on travelling on public transport.
+On July 24, wearing a face covering became mandatory in shops, supermarkets, banks, and post offices in the UK as well as on public transport.
 But there's been no clear guidance on how "the twelve million people across the UK who have some sort of hearing loss" will be impacted, as Ayla Ozmen, Head of Research & Policy at charity Action for Hearing Loss explained in a press statement.

 “Wearing face masks results in deaf people being cut off from communication in everyday life as well as in critical health care settings,” Philip Gerrard, CEO of Scottish charity Deaf Action recently told the Independent.
 “We have seen deaf members of staff not being able to understand simple instructions when attending Covid-19 drive through testing facilities, because the care worker is wearing a mask two meteres from the vehicle.”

 He continued: “We would like to see the government support the development of PPE approved transparent masks so they are available in care settings as well as in the wider community.”